 4) They Don’t Connect With Their New Colleagues

-Building relationships with your co-workers in all areas of the business (sales, design, marketing, etc.) are crucial for opening doors for opportunities in your career.
+Building relationships with your co-workers in all areas of the business (sales, design, marketing, etc.) are crucial for opening doors to opportunities in your career.
 People move around in the fashion industry.
 The more people you know the more opportunities will come your way.
 Knowing colleagues at various companies will keep you aware of things happening in the industry.
 You will also get a better idea of what it is like to work for various different companies.
 And your new found friends might know of new openings in the department before it is even posted!

 I am not suggesting that you become best friends with every single person you work with.
 But they at least need to know who you are.
 You want to build a rapport.
 Say hello to them in the coffee area.
 Introduce yourself and tell them you are the new intern working for so-and-so.
 This visibility with your colleagues will keep you in their minds.

 A rockstar intern will take this to the next level and connect with as many people as they can via LInkedIn.
 When it is time to depart send them each a goodbye email thanking them for the opportunity to work with them during your time as an intern.
 Tell them what you learned or what you most enjoyed out of the experience.
 And close by inviting them to keep in touch with you and give them your personal email and link to your LinkedIn.

 5) They Don’t Express Their Interest In Staying On Full Time